 - 1. The chair of the committee shall be selected from the faculty on the committee at meeting during the spring semester before the chair will serve in that capacity. - 2.
-The Director of Admissions, the Registrar, the Director of Testing, eight faculty members (two from the College of Arts and Sciences, one from the College of Biblical Studies, one from the College of Business Administration, one from the College of Education and Human Services, and three at large), Vice President for Student Life, and two students shall serve as members of the committee.
+The Dean of Admissions, the Registrar, the Director of Testing, eight faculty members (two from the College of Arts and Sciences, one from the College of Biblical Studies, one from the College of Business Administration, one from the College of Education and Human Services, and three at large), a representative from SOAR, the Director of University Access Programs, and two students shall serve as members of the committee.
+The Vice President for Enrollment Management shall serve in an ex-officio capacity.